ZoMiGo/Basic-PHP-Notification/README.md

 # Basic-PHP-Notification
-Facebook Style Notification system using PHP Ajax Bootstrap with Sound
+Notification system using PHP Ajax Bootstrap with Sound